On the Maximum Number of Vertices of Critically Embedded Graphs: -Boundary Regular Critical Graphs

-we can apply the same operation as we did on the graph $G$ to $G'$.
-Carrying the induction we arrive to the case where $k=1$, which means a minimal graph attached to $7$ points which has $15$ vertices.
-The next Lemma provides the desired contradiction. \begin{lem} The maximum number of vertices of a $3$-regular minimal graph $H_7$ attached to $7$ points is equal to $14$.
-Furthermore, every $3$-regular minimal graph with $7$ attaching points and $14$ vertices is isomorphic to $H_7$. \end{lem} \emph{Proof of the Lemma} \\ $H_7$ can be presented in the tiled plane by a hexagon with $5$ segments attached to $5$ vertices of the hexagon and a tree with $4$ vertices having one attaching point in the $6$th vertex of the hexagon.
+Corollary \ref{impo} and Lemma \ref{gug} imply that for $2\leq n\leq 5$ the extremal graph is a tree.
+It is then straightforward that the maximum number of vertices of such a tree equals $N(n)$.
+Morever, the isomorphism classes of such trees are unique.
+For $n=6$ the required equality follows from the Lemma \ref{onemaxcycle} and for $n=7$ the next Lemma provides the desired equality.

-We need to prove that this graph has the maximum number of vertices among all $3$-regular minimal graphs with $7$ attaching points.
+\begin{lem} The maximum number of vertices of a $3$-boundary regular critical graph with $7$ boundary points is equal to $N(7)=14$.
+Furthermore, every $3$-boundary regular critical graph with $7$ boundary points and $14$ vertices is isomorphic to $H_7$. \end{lem} \emph{Proof of Lemma \ref{last}}

-Let suppose that there exists a graph $H$ having more vertices than $H_7$.
-By Corollary $2.5$, $H$ has only one maximal cycle and the length of the maximal cycle is equal to $6$.
-Then each vertex of the maximal cycle can be considered as an attaching point for a minimal tree (attached to the vertex).
-If there exist two vertices of the maximal cycle such that the two minimal trees attached to them are not segments, then the number of attaching points of $H$ will be more than $7$ and this is not possible.
-So to $5$ vertices of the maximal cycle are attached $5$ segments, and the proof of the Lemma follows.
+$H_7$ can be presented in the tiled plane by a hexagon with $5$ segments attached to $5$ vertices of the hexagon and a tree with $4$ vertices having one boundary point in the $6$th vertex of the hexagon.

-By Lemma \ref{last} we can conclude that a $3$-regular minimal graph attached to $n=6k+1$ points can't have $f(n)=6k^2+8k+1$ vertices and the proof of the lemma follows.
+We need to prove that this graph has the maximum number of vertices among all $3$-boundary regular critical graphs with $7$ boundary points.

-The conclusion of Lemma \ref{jez} is that for every $n$, $H_n$ maximises the number of vertices for $n$ attaching points.
-In fact, we can prove more.
+Let's suppose that a graph $H$ exists having more vertices than $H_7$.
+According to Corollary \ref{impo}, $H$ has only one maximal cycle and the length of the maximal cycle is equal to $6$.
+Then each vertex of the maximal cycle can be considered as a boundary point for a critical tree (attached to the vertex).
+If there exist two vertices of the maximal cycle such that the two critical trees attached to them are not segments, then the number of boundary points of $H$ will be more than $7$ and this is not possible.
+So to $5$ vertices of the maximal cycle are attached to $5$ segments, and the proof of the Lemma follows. \begin{flushright} $\Box$ \end{flushright}